-Yogurt is produced with the symbiosis two bacteria (S. thermophiles and L. Bulgaricus) in a sterile environment at a very low temperature $(36^{\circ}C-42^{\circ}C)$ for 3-8 h.
+Yogurt is produced with the symbiosis two bacteria (S. thermophiles and L. Bulgaricus) in a sterile environment at a very low temperature (36°C-42°C) for 3-8 h.
 Both bacterial strains must remain active in the final product with at least 10 million bacteria/g (Fisberg et al., 2015; Bodot et al., 2013).
 Yogurt includes high level probiotic bacteria.
-Samli et al. (2007) reported that probiotics in the birds digestive system by supplementing probiotic bacteria in broiler chickens.
+Samli et al. (2007) reported that probiotics in the birds digestive system by supplementing probiotic bacteria to the diet has been shown to prevent growth of pathogen bacteria in broiler chickens.
 Probiotics facilitates a wall between the intestinal wall and the lumen of gut for the pathogenic bacteria.
 Probiotics in a bird's digestive tract increases the production of volatile fatty acids which in turn decrease the pH level in the digestive tract.
 Lowering the pH level and decreasing high volatile fatty acid create an unfavourable environment for pathogens.
 The result of our study showed that yogur has a promising probiotic for livestock.